tikv/rfcs/text/2018-09-17-schedule-limit.md

 the new leader of the region. _AddLearner_ can affect the store to add the learner and the leader of the region.

-Of course, the overhead of different types of operator are different.
+The overhead of different types of operator are different.
 We can assign different cost values to them based on experience.
 For example, we can arbitrarily set the cost of _TransferLeader_ to 1, the cost of _RemovePeer_ to 2, and the cost of _AddLearner_ to 5 (leader) and 8 (new peer).